Announcement (July, 2021): The museum will open for the autumn tour season on September 4, 2021!

-- View a variety of horse drawn farm implements.
-Two Barns and Chicken Houses.
+- View a variety of horse-drawn farm implements, barns, and chicken houses.

 - Check out a collection of vintage radio equipment.

-- Learn about the life and times of Marshall H. Ensor and his family.
+- Learn about the life and times of Marshall H. Ensor, Loretta Ensor, and their parents.

 And there’s much more to see!
 Plan your visit to the historic Ensor Park & Museum today!